 as you step up your physical activity.

-And because being sick
+And because being

-use less or more medicine, depending on your diabetes management plan.
+should use less or more medicine, depending on your diabetes management plan.

 If you manage your diabetes on your own most of the time, checking blood sugar

 levels also helps reassure your parents that you're taking care of yourself.

 When Should I Check My Blood Sugar Levels?

 The number of times you should test your blood sugar levels each day — and